The CLIP image viewer provides a convenient way to view and search copies of the Mercantile Navy List (MNL).

 to a particular page, enter the page number into the box and click the

 To search for a different name, click the

 For images from Google Books, we use Google's own image viewer, which has its own controls at the top right.

 The Google Books image viewer has its own built-in search facility.
 This will search the whole document, not just vessel names,

 so may produce unexpected results, but can also be used to search for people's names, for example.

 Image sources and acknowledgement

-The source of the images is shown at the bottom right of the window, with a link to the appropriate home page.
+The source of the images is shown on the right side of the title bar, with a link to the appropriate home page.
 We are most grateful to the

 Digital Archives Initiative at Memorial University, Newfoundland, and to the